 For NIRISS WFSS, NIRISS SOSS, and NIRCam WFSS, a master version of the dispersed background is used, scaled to match the background in the science target exposure.

-For NIRSpec MSA, NIRSpec IFU, NIRSpec Fixed Slit, and MIRI LRS, if observations were taken at two or more nod positions, the associated nod position or sum of nod positions is subtracted.
+For NIRSpec MSA, NIRSpec IFU, NIRSpec Fixed Slit, and MIRI LRS, if observations were taken at 2 or more nod positions, the associated nod position or sum of nod positions is subtracted.

 Flat field correction